COMCIFS/comcifs.github.io/draft/ddlm_dictionary_style_guide.md

 A multi-line compound object is a list or table containing newlines.
 DDLm does not define attributes with more than one level of nesting.
 These rules will be extended if and when such items are defined.
+The position of the opening delimiter determined by rules (1) and (2) is labelled `object indent`.
+The intent of rule (1) is to minimise line breaks within any internal compound objects.

+1. The opening delimiter is placed at the maximum of (`<value col>`, the end of the previous value + `<min whitespace>`), as long as any internal compound values would not exceed the line length when formatted as non-multi-line values according to the following rules.
-1. The opening delimiter is placed on a new line at `<value col>`.
+2. Otherwise, the opening delimiter is placed at `<value indent>` on a new line.
-2. Each subsequent value is formatted according to the present rules until the final character of the next value would be beyond `<line length>`.
+3. Each subsequent value is formatted according to the present rules until the final character of the next value would be beyond `<line length>`.
-3. The next value is placed on a new line indented by `<value col>` + n, where n is the nesting level.
+4. The next value is placed on a new line indented by `object indent` + n, where n is the nesting level.
-4. A nested opening delimiter followed immediately by a primitive value is placed on a new line indented by `<value col>` + n, where n is the nesting level.
+5. A nested opening delimiter followed immediately by a primitive value is placed on a new line indented by `object indent` + n, where n is the nesting level.
-5. A closing delimiter immediately following a primitive value is placed on the same line.
+6. A closing delimiter immediately following a primitive value is placed on the same line.
-6. Except when immediately following a primitive value, closing delimiters are placed on a separate line indented by the same amount as their corresponding opening delimiter.
+7. Except when immediately following a primitive value, closing delimiters are placed on a separate line indented by the same amount as their corresponding opening delimiter.
-7. A "corresponding value" is either a list entry at the same position in each list of a list of lists, or a table value with the same key in a list of tables.
+8. A "corresponding value" is either a list entry at the same position in each list of a list of lists, or a table value with the same key in a list of tables.
 Corresponding values must be vertically aligned on their first character such that a minimum spacing of